 You don't have to be a connoisseur of Asian art to appreciate a visit to this museum whose monumental exterior conceals a light, open, and welcoming space.
-The fraction of the Asian's collection on display (about 2,500 pieces out 15,000-plus total) is laid out thematically and by region, making it easy to follow historical developments.
+The fraction of the Asian's collection on display (about 2,500 pieces out of 15,000-plus total) is laid out thematically and by region, making it easy to follow historical developments.

-painted 19th-century Burmese Buddha and clothed rod puppets from Java.
+Begin on the third floor, where highlights of Buddhist art in Southeast Asia and early China include a large, jewel-encrusted, exquisitely painted 19th-century Burmese Buddha and clothed rod puppets from Java.
 On the second floor you can find later Chinese works, as well as pieces from Korea and Japan.
 The joy here is all in the details: on a whimsical Korean jar, look for a cobalt tiger jauntily smoking a pipe, or admire the delicacy of the Japanese tea implements.
 The ground floor is devoted to temporary exhibits, often traveling shows such as recent ones about Balinese art, and the transformation of yoga.
-For much of the year the museum stays open late on Thursday and hosts Matcha, an evening of cocktails, music, and activities related to current exhibitions.
+During spring and summer, visit the museum the first Thursday evening of the month for extended programs and sip drinks while a DJ spins tunes.